 - Drawing up a policy of marketing and sales offers in step with changes in the customer itinerary in a multimodal, multiservice environment.

-- Establishing a customer-relations strategy and aligning the organisation, process and tools.
+- Establishing a customer-relations strategy and aligning the organization, process and tools.

 Caring for staff assets in a situation of accelerated transformation

-- Characterising the occupational impact of technical, competitive, environmental and statutory developments.
+- Characterizing the occupational impact of technical, competitive, environmental and statutory developments.

 - Anticipating skills needs.

 - Providing transformational support for managements and teams (e.g.: cooperative exchanges, innovation in terms of training, etc.).

 - Supporting a new form of managerial legitimacy that is not based solely on technical expertise.